 Liabilities for loss contingencies, arising from claims, assessments, litigation, fines, and penalties and other sources are recorded when it is probable that a liability has been incurred and the amount of the assessment can be reasonably estimated.
-These were nil as at December 31, 2018 and 2017.
-Purchase commitments contracted for as at December 31, 2018 and 2017 were A\$941,864 and A\$2,359,443, respectively.
+These were nil as at December 31, 2017.
+Purchase commitments contracted for as at December 31, 2017 is A\$2,359,443.